 The 1999 and 2000 annual meetings and shows were moved to the Drawbridge Estate in Fort Mitchell, Kentucky because the CLA had outgrown the Radisson.
 The show grew from 75 tables in 1997 to over 100 tables in 1999 and 2000.

 In 2002, the Contemporary Longrifle Association followed the 2001 meeting format as both the table holder participation and the attendance continued to increase under the direction of show committee co-chairpersons Lally and Frank House.
-While at the show, Lally and Frank House, Rachel Nolen and Gordon Barlow visited the Grand Ballroom on the main level with the hotel facility which was now under construction.
-In the following months Rachel Nolen and Lally House negotiated a self perpetuating five year contract for the luxurious Grand Ballroom and the accompanying pre-function foyer.
+While at the show, Lally and Frank House, Rachel Nolen, and Gordon Barlow visited the Grand Ballroom on the main level with the hotel facility which was now under construction.
+In the following months, Rachel Nolen and Lally House negotiated a self-perpetuating five-year contract for the luxurious Grand Ballroom and the accompanying pre-function foyer.
 The live auction created a fun event and was another success as bidders responded to the call for bids by Joe Mills, the auctioneer.

 In 2005, the CLA show in the Grand Ballroom was expanded to maximum table and booth capacity.
 The feature of the show was the Fess Parker display.
 Joe Musso and Walter O’Connor teamed up to display memorabilia used by Fess Parker in the filming of Daniel Boone and Davy Crockett movies.
 The CLA commissioned Mark Thomas to create an engraved presentation powder horn which was presented to Fess Parker honoring the 50th anniversary of the Boone and Crockett movies.
-The live auction featured a rifle by Allen Martin, hunting bag by Craig Fisher and powder horn by Art DeCamp.
-Again, Joe Mills, auctioneer, pushed the live auction over the top and Rhonda and Edmund Davidson did the same with the silent auction.
+The live auction featured a rifle by Allen Martin, a hunting bag by Craig Fisher, and a powder horn by Art DeCamp.
+Again, Joe Mills, the auctioneer, pushed the live auction over the top and Rhonda and Edmund Davidson did the same with the silent auction.
 The competition among the display awards was exciting to see and the show saw the largest number of displays ever recorded in the CLA’s nine-year history register for awards.

 In 2006, the CLA will celebrate the 10th anniversary of the organization.
-This year’s show in Lexington, KY, will prove to be the best ever as the CLA recognizes a “Decade of Excellence.”
+This year’s show in Lexington, KY, will prove to be the best as the CLA recognizes a “Decade of Excellence.”

-In 2016, the CLA held it 20th anniversary show at Lexington Convention Center in Lexington, KY in conjunction with its annual show.
+In 2016, the CLA held its 20th anniversary show at Lexington Convention Center in Lexington, KY in conjunction with its annual show.
 The show and the anniversary attendance set records with more than 330 tables sold.

 The CLA Board of Directors established a “Founders Award” for the event and honored Gordon Barlow as the first recipient with a copy of the James Madison Chair made by Ray Pine of Mt Crawford, VA.
 Mark Thomas engraved a silver plaque for the award.